 Messi passes Pele's goals in 1 year as Barca wins

-BARCELONA, Spain (AP) -Lionel Messi surpassed Pele's milestone of goals in a calendar year by scoring for the 75th and 76th time in 2012 to move within nine of Gerd Mueller's all-time record as Barcelona won 4-2 at Mallorca in the Spanish league on Sunday.
+BARCELONA, Spain (AP) - Lionel Messi surpassed Pele's milestone of goals in a calendar year, scoring for the 75th and 76th time in 2012 to lead Barcelona to a 4-2 victory at Mallorca in the Spanish league Sunday.
+Messi is within nine goals of Gerd Mueller's career record.

 Xavi Hernandez unlocked Mallorca's defense with a free kick in the 28th minute before Messi struck in the 44th.
 Cristian Tello added a third goal a minute later at Iberostar stadium.

-After Mallorca netted twice early in the second half to breathe life into the match, Messi stepped up to score again the 70th to ensure victory as Barcelona rebounded from its loss at Celtic in the Champions League with its 10th win in 11 rounds.
+After Mallorca netted twice early in the second half to breathe life into the match, Messi stepped up to score again the 70th to ensure victory, helping Barcelona rebound from its loss at Celtic in the Champions League.

-"Leo's records are spectacular'' said Barcelona coach Tito Vilanova.
+"Leo's records are spectacular,'' Barcelona coach Tito Vilanova said.
 "It's spectacular when you think that he scores so many goals.
 Some few players reach these numbers in seven or eight seasons, he does it in one.
 And most of his goals are great goals.''

-This is the latest scoring feat for the Argentina forward, one of the leading candidates for the Ballon D'Or.
-Messi scored 73 goals in the 2011-12 season for Barcelona, breaking the previous European club record of 67 goals set by Mueller in 1972-73.
-He also set a Spanish league record of 50 goals last season and broke Cesar Rodriguez's 57-year milestone of 232 goals to become Barcelona all-time leading scorer.
+This is the latest scoring feat for the Argentine forward.
+He scored 73 goals in the 2011-12 season for Barcelona, breaking the European club record of 67 goals set by Mueller in 1972-73.
+He also set a Spanish league record of 50 goals last season and broke Cesar Rodriguez's 57-year milestone of 232 goals to become Barcelona's career scoring leader.

 Pele scored 75 goals for Brazil and Santos in 1958.
 Mueller had 85 in 1972 for West Germany and Bayern Munich.